igsor/faces/README.md

+# Faces
-# Faces - An example face detection and identification module
+An educational face detection and identification module

 ## Introduction